Wobblyyyy/elibsx/README.md

   - Documentation ([here](https://google.com))

 ## Abstractions
-Here's a breif list of all of the major abstractions present in these libraries.
+Here's a brief list of all the major abstractions present in these libraries.
 - DcMotor
 - TalonSRX
 - Talon